StefanSebastian/MicroserviceMonitoring/README.md

 # MicroserviceMonitoring
-Project for data streams course.
-Monitor microservice status using kafka messages.
+Dissertation project for monitoring and proactive scaling of microservice architectures.